h2oai/h2o-3/h2o-docs/src/product/data-science/gam.rst

 The basis function values are plotted in in the figure below.
 Note that there are 10 basis functions.
 The basis function values overlap with its neighbors from the left and the right except for the first and the last basis functions.

 .. figure:: ../images/gam_piecewise_tent_basis.png
-   :alt: Pieceise tent basis functions
+   :alt: Piecewise tent basis functions

 For simplicity, let’s assume that we only have 21 predictor values uniformly spreading over the range from 0 to 1 with values 0, 0.05, 0.1, 0.15, …, 1.0.
 The next task is to translate each :math:`x_j` to a set of 10 basis function values.
 This means that for every value of :math:`x_j`, we will obtain 10 values, each one correspond to each of the basis function.